Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 Figure \ref{KS_Test_PFE_VZ} displays the p-values (on the $y$-axis) obtained from the Kolmogorov-Smirnov test, where the null hypothesis assumes normality of the time series.
 This test is applied to both the log-volume (upper panels) and the log-price (lower panels) for Pfizer and Verizon Communications within each window utilized in the estimation process.
 The $y$-axis ranges from 0.05 to 1.

-We observe that the p-values for the log-volume are consistently greater than or equal to 0.05 for all dates, indicating an inability to reject the null hypothesis.
+We observe that the p-values for the log-volume are consistently greater than or equal to 0.05 for all dates, indicating that the null hypothesis cannot be rejected.
 However, in the case of log-prices, we find that the null hypothesis is rejected on several occasions.
 Specifically, for PFE and VZ stock prices, normality is particularly rejected during the Covid years (2020-2021).

-Figure \ref{Logvolume_PFE_VZ} shows the frequency histogram and the QQ-plot of the standardized daily log-volumes relative to the time period considered and it confirms that the observed total trading volume follows a GBM.

-Figure \ref{correlation_PFE_VZ} shows the estimated Pearson correlation coefficients of price and volume and the corresponding $p-value$.
+Figure \ref{Logvolume_PFE_VZ} shows the frequency histogram and the QQ-plot of the standardized daily log-volumes relative to the time period considered.
+The results shown in Figure \ref{Logvolume_PFE_VZ} confirm that the observed total trading volume follows a GBM.
+Figure \ref{correlation_PFE_VZ} shows the estimated Pearson correlation coefficients of the Brownian motions of the price and volume and their corresponding $p$-values.
 Figure \ref{correlation_PFE_VZ} shows that we cannot reject the null hypothesis of zero correlation in several windows.
 This confirms that two different Brownian processes drive the dynamics of price and volume.

-We additionally assess the robustness of the results by employing the estimated noises and parameters to generate one-day-ahead price forecasts.
+Additionally, we assess the robustness of the results by employing the estimated noises and parameters to generate one-day-ahead price forecasts.
 In Figure \ref{Simula_PFE_VZ}, the true prices are represented by dashed bold lines, while the simulated prices are depicted by solid lines for both the PFE stock (left panel) and the VZ stock (right panel).
 The overlapping curves indicate the reliability of the estimated parameters.

-Now, we show the estimated relevant quantities, that is the ratio drift-to-diffusion, i.e. $\psi_t/\sigma_t$, of the volume time series compared with the theoretical ratio prescribed by Merton, $(\mu_t-r-\sigma_t^2)/\sigma_t$ (Fig. \ref{Ratio_PFE_VZ}), the volume and market price of risk (Fig. \ref{Risk_premium_PFE_VZ}) and the observed trading rate (Fig. \ref{Trading_risk_PFE_VZ}).
+Now, we show the relevant estimated quantities, that is, the drift-to-diffusion ratio, $\psi/\sigma$, of the volume time series compared to the theoretical ratio prescribed by the ORPMM model, $(\mu-r-\sigma^2)/\sigma$ (Fig. \ref{Ratio_PFE_VZ}), the volume and market price of risk (Fig. \ref{Risk_premium_PFE_VZ}) and the observed trading intensity (Fig. \ref{Trading_risk_PFE_VZ}).